-Iron Bridge is one of the wonders of the modern world.
+The Iron Bridge is one of the wonders of the modern world.
 Built in 1779, it was the world's first iron bridge and it has become an icon of the Industrial Revolution.
-But nearly 240 years after it was built, it's showing its age.
+But nearly 240 years later, it is showing its age.
 Stresses in the original ironwork and decades of ground movement are causing the ironwork to crack, putting the bridge at risk.

-The conservation work will preserve this revolutionary piece of British history that has inspired people for over two centuries.
+From the iron radials and braces that hold the bridge together, to the deck plates and wedges, the stone abutments on either side of the Severn - and of course the stunning iron arch itself - the conservation work has helped preserve this revolutionary piece of British history that has inspired people for over two centuries.
 Thanks to your help, it will do so for generations to come.

 Shap Abbey Restored

 During the 2015 Cumbria floods, fast-flowing water from the River Lowther damaged the 15th century remains of Shap Abbey.
 We've spent almost £140,000 to restore the abbey's medieval masonry and to better protect it from floods in the future.
 We also worked with ecologists to ensure that our work didn't disturb the habitats of animals that live in the River Lowther, like rare white clawed crayfish live and a family of otters.